Klaus Klundt

-Klaus Klundt (born 25 December 1941) is a German chess International Master (1988), German Chess Championship medalist (1969, 1970), World Senior Chess Championship medalist (2004).
+Klaus Klundt (born 25 December 1941) is a German chess International Master (1988), German Chess Championship medalist (1969, 1970), and World Senior Chess Championship medalist (2004).

 Biography

-Klaus Klundt was multiple participant in final of the West German Chess Championship where he won two medals: silver (1970) and bronze (1969).
+Klundt was multiple participant in the West German Chess Championship finals, where he won two medals: silver (1970) and bronze (1969).

-Klaus Klundt played for West Germany in the World Student Team Chess Championships:
+He played for West Germany in the World Student Team Chess Championships: